jux03/Weather-basedTravelPlannerexam/README.md

 # Weather App

 This Weather App allows users to get weather data for any searched city and also provides weather information for the user's current location.
-The app was developed as a solo project and completed within 2 days.

 ## Live Demo